GitHub

 Was this helpful?

-BetterBugs and GitHub integration lets you post issues directly to your GitHub repo as GitHub issues.
+BetterBugs and GitHub integration enable you to raise issues directly to your GitHub repo as GitHub issues.
 You can create a visual bug report with all the details you need to highlight to share the issue with your teammates and raise the issue directly on your GitHub repo.

 That's it.